sahilrajput03/sahilrajput03/arch-notes.md

 # This creates a file `MyDisk.qcow2` (of size 196K) in current directory.
 # HELP: Use `Enter` to press the ```Boot Install Macos``` BUTTON.
 ALSO IN DISK UTILITY, You need to format the disk.
 qemu-img create -f qcow2 MyDisk.qcow2 22G
+# FYI: For 25.21G is mimimum requirement for `catalina - macos` ~Sahil

 ## Addbelow lines to basic.sh file (remove `#` though from each line):
 #    -drive id=SystemDisk,if=none,file=MyDisk.qcow2 \